 Master P Net Worth

-Master P net worth: Master P is an American rap mogul, entrepreneur and film producer who has a net worth of $200 million.
-In the late 1990s and early 2000s, Master P was one of the most-successful people in hip-hop.
-To this day he is one of the richest rapper/entrepreneurs in the world.
+Master P net worth: Master P is an American rap mogul, entrepreneur, and film producer who has a net worth of $200 million.
+In the late 1990s and early 2000s, Master P was one of the most successful people in hip-hop.
+To this day he is one of the richest rappers/entrepreneurs in the world.

 The family grew up in the Calliope Projects, some of the most notoriously violent in the city.
 After the divorce of his parents, he spent time in both New Orleans with his father's family and Richmond, California where his mother's family lived.

-He was an avid basketball player when he attended Booker T. Washington High School and Warren Easton High School, and won a scholarship to the University of Houston.
+He was an avid basketball player when he attended Booker T. Washington High School and Warren Easton High School and he won a scholarship to the University of Houston.
 However, this was short-lived, and he transferred to Merrit Junior College in Oakland, California his freshman year to study business.

 Career: Master P has so many careers it would be difficult to narrow it down to two or three.
 His net worth has been accumulated through many different revenue channels, including his work as a rapper, an entrepreneur, and sometimes an actor.

 While still living in Oakland, he inherited $10,000 after the death of his grandfather.
 With the money, he started a record store which he called No Limit Records.
 After getting to know the tastes of his customers, in 1990 he decided to expand the store into a record label.
 His first-ever release was the 1990 cassette-only EP "Mind of a Psychopath."
 This was released under the name The Real Untouchables (often shortened to simply TRU), a supergroup featuring two of his brothers.
 That same year, Master P's other brother, Kevin, was killed in New Orleans.